chelaxian/TG_Voice-Video_MSG/README.md

     python3 botfather.py
     ```

-    Upon first run, you will be prompted to enter your phone number, the verification code sent to your Telegram, and your cloud password (if enabled).
+    Upon first run, for `bot.py` you will be prompted to enter your phone number, the verification code sent to your Telegram, and your cloud password (if enabled). for `botfather.py` it is no needed.

 ### Usage